AntonGustafsson97/Liverpool-Footballclub-Info-page/README.md

 ## Credits

 ### Content
-All information about the club and players was found at these websites:
+All information about the club and players was found on these websites:

 -[Give Me Sport](https://www.givemesport.com/)
 -[Wikipedia](https://www.wikipedia.org/)

 ### Media
-All the images displayed on the website was found on these website:
+All the images displayed on the website was found on these websites:

 -[Britanica](https://www.britannica.com/)
 -[Wikipedia](https://www.wikipedia.org/)